Kevi2217/P4---Repository/README.md

 # P4---Repository
 This is the repository for 4th semester project.

-Notice that some of the code are under some of the branches.
+Notice that some of the code are under the branches.

 # Group members:
 - Anders Hoff Ranum